unclebob7/geekit/_posts/2019-01-01-dimensionality_reduction.md

 * In the SVD, the **nondiagonal** matrices `U` and `V` are not necessarily the inverse of one another.They are usually not related to each other at all.
 While in eigen-decomposition, the **nondiagonal** matrices `P`and `P` are inverses of each other.

-* In the SVD, the entries in the **diagonal** matrix `\sum` are all real and non-negative.
+* In the SVD, the entries in the **diagonal** matrix `\Sigma` are all real and non-negative.
 In the eigen-decomposition,the entries of `D` can be any complex number - negative, positive, imaginary, whatever.

 * The SVD always exists for any sort of **rectangular** or **square** matrix, whereas the eigen-decomposition can only exists for square matrices, and even for square matrices sometimes it doesn't exist.